 Ease of Replacement:

-Elements Not Required to have the Expected Service Life Span Equal to that Specified for the Project as a Whole: Make provisions for replacement without undue disruption of building operation.
+Elements not required to have the Expected Service Life Span Equal to that Specified for the Project as a Whole: Make provisions for replacement without undue disruption of building operation.

 ELEMENTS AND PRODUCTS

 In addition to requirements specified in other Sections, provide products and elements that comply with the following.